This blog has been updated from its original 2019 version: What is Microsoft System Center Service Manager (SCSM)?

 You can build proficiency and get more out of Service Manager via Cireson Learning Platform’s free training.
 Check it out!

-Have questions?
+Have a question or wish to share a thought?
 Join the Cireson Community to learn more and engage with the Cireson team, Cireson customers and Service Manager users.